 - Fill in the online form.

 You’ll end up on an online form, but you can’t get to this form without using the links provided by Microsoft.
 The special reporting link contains the file hash, as well as other information about the file such as the name and where it was downloaded from.
 You could theoretically construct this URL manually, but it’s much easier from Microsoft Edge.
-I’ve not found any way to get the parameters for this form if you use another browser than Microsoft Edge or Internet Explorer.
+I haven’t found any way to get the parameters for this form if you use another browser than Microsoft Edge or Internet Explorer.

 If Windows Defender begins recognizing a specific named threat or recognize your program as malicious after it has been installed, you can use the Windows Defender Security Intelligence File Submission form instead.
 Note that this form shouldn’t be used for reporting any executable that just haven’t yet established an application reputation (new or unpopular programs).

-My program was probably not really flagged as malicious, but rather it doesn’t have what Microsoft calls an “application reputation.”
+My program was probably not flagged as malicious, but rather it doesn’t have what Microsoft calls an “application reputation.”
 SmartScreen looks at the history and number of downloads of executable files.
 A very unusual download is assumed to be riskier than a frequently downloaded file.
 When a file has been downloaded enough times, it will be added to SmartScreen as a safe download.

 You can help boost your application reputation by digitally signing your executables.
 Code signing isn’t a very complicated process, but the signing certificates have to be renewed yearly and they cost a couple of hundred dollars every year.
 I’m not interested in covering that cost considering that I’m developing a small utility program that I make available for free.